 - Age Requirements – none specified

 In addition to forming your Washington LLC, you will need to check for licenses and permits.
-The SBA has a guide of both state and federal licenses and permits
+StartingYourBusiness.com has a list of local, state and federal permits for businesses in addition to free business counseling.

 Steps to Forming a Washington LLC